Stefka92/Hang_man/README.md

 - [How to Code a Game of Hangman](https://www.youtube.com/watch?v=cJJTnI22IF8) I Used this youtube video as a guideline for creating my game.

 - [Python cheat sheet](https://www.pythoncheatsheet.org/cheatsheet/basics) I used python cheat sheet sheet when I was unsure about certain code.
+- Code institute for providing me with a template.